What Can Landlords Claim as Business Expenses?

 Claiming the cost of premiums is allowed for comprehensive or standalone cover.

-Landlords can offset the cost of insurance for a tenanted rental home or one standing empty but available to rent.
+Landlords can offset the cost of insurance for a tenanted rental home or an empty home that is available to rent.

 Legal and professional costs

-Landlords offset professional fees related to buying or selling rental property against capital gains tax.
+Landlords offset professional fees for buying or selling rental property against capital gains tax.

-For revenue costs, these fees include letting agents, legal expenses related to a tenancy agreement, eviction or recovering rent arrears, accountancy costs, licensing costs, surveys for insurance purposes and subscriptions to landlord organisations (such as the Guild of Residential Landlords).
+Revenue costs include letting agents, legal expenses related to a tenancy agreement, eviction or recovery of rent arrears, accountancy costs, licensing costs, surveys for insurance purposes, and subscriptions to landlord organisations (such as the Guild of Residential Landlords).

 Mortgage interest

-Mortgage interest is not included in a landlord's profit and loss statement, but recorded separately.
+Mortgage interest is not included in a landlord's profit and loss statement but is recorded separately.

 HMRC allows landlords to deduct a 20% tax credit for mortgage interest relief from property business profits before working out any tax due.